xtclang/xvm/javatools_launcher/README.md

 Each OS works slightly differently, so the OS-specific functionality is (mostly) encapsuted into the source files `os_macos.c`, `os_linux.c`, and `os_windows.c`.
-The build for each OS must be performed on that OS (in lieu of a dependable cross-compiler).
+The build for each OS must be performed on that OS (because we do not have a dependable cross-compiler readily available).
 The resulting executable files are stored as artifacts in GIT; for example `macos_launcher`, `linux_launcher`, and `windows_launcher.exe`.

-The build for the native module is:
+The build for the native module is the GNU `make` utility, with the `makefile` located in the `main/src/c` directory.
+To execute the `makefile` on macOS, open a terminal, `cd` to the `main/src/c` directory, and execute the following command:

+    make OS_NAME=macos

+or on Linux (**TODO!!!**):

+    make OS_NAME=linux

+or on Windows:

-    make
+    make OS_NAME=windows

 Details:

+* Only re-build these files _if and when_ you **need** to.
+If the `.c` sources have not changed, and if the XDK directory structure has not changed, and if the parameter requirements for the Java command line tools have not changed, and if a launcher already exists for your OS in the `build/exe` directory, and -- _of course!_ -- if things are working, then do **not** rebuild these.
-* The compiler used is GCC.
-Even on Windows and Mac.
+* The compiler used is GCC. _Even on Windows and Mac._
-* On macos, the build uses the command line tools that are available as part of xCode.
+* On macOS, the build uses the command line tools that are available as part of xCode.
 * On Linux, the build uses GCC.
-* On Windows, TBD.
+* On Windows, use Cygwin or MinGW to support GCC.
+* When the make command executes successfully, then the resulting executable file is placed into `build/exe`.
+* Each supported OS/hardware combination has an artifact in the `build/exe` directory, **and that artifact is added to `git` and stored in `git` and versioned in `git`.** This approach is _almost always_ the wrong thing to do (!!!), but since it's hard to cross-compile and since these files may be signed, we decided (for now) to store them in `git`.
+* Suggestions for improving this project organization and process are welcome!

-(The `../javatools` directory exists for testing the build result; it contains a fake javatools.jar with a "main class" that echos the input.)
+(The `build/javatools` directory exists solely for testing the build result; it contains a **fake** `javatools.jar` with a "main class" that echos the command line arguments.
+Read the README.md in that directory for a detailed explanation.)

-To override the default behavior of a launcher named `xtc`, for example, create a file in the same directory named `xtc.cfg`, which contains up to three key/value pairs, which default to these values:
+Lastly, one can override the default behavior of a launcher named `xtc`, for example, by creating a corresponding `.cfg` file (e.g. `xtc.cfg`) in the same directory (e.g. `xdk/bin`), which contains (up to) the following key/value pairs, defaulting to the following values:

     exec = java
     opts = -Xms256m -Xmx1024m -ea
     jar  = ../javatools/javatools.jar

-Note that the "build" directory is not disposable; it is actually stored in git, with the executable artifacts.
-This is necessary, for the time being, because there is no simple way to create these executable files, other than to configure build environments on each target OS.